Cptmeme/Daikin-ESP-Matter/Thermostat_Daikin/README.md

 # Thermostat

-This example creates a Thermostat device using the ESP Matter data model.
+This code is based on the thermostat example from Esp-matter.
+It has been adapted to work with daikin A/Cs that make use of the s21 port/protocol.

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.